 Arduino is an open-source electronics platform based on easy-to-use hardware and software.
-It’s intended for anyone making interactive projects.
+It’s intended for anyone doing interactive projects.
 Arduino programming is done using a simple IDE that runs on your computer.
 In this article, we’ll recommend the best laptops for Arduino programming to help you get started on your next project.

 Apple has announced a new version of its popular MacBook Air laptop, which now comes with an M2 chip specifically for programming Arduino boards.
 The new laptop also features 8 GB of RAM and a 512 GB hard disk size.
 Its screen size remains at 13.6 inches.

 This latest version of the MacBook Air is ideal for those who want to use it for programming purposes.
 The M2 chip makes it easy to compile code and work with Arduino boards.
-In addition, the storage capacity will be welcomed by users who want to store more data and files on their computer.
+In addition, the storage capacity will be welcomed by users who want to store more data and files on their computers.

 Microsoft Surface Laptop Studio

 Arduino programming is a breeze on the Microsoft Surface Laptop Studio, thanks to its large 14.4″ touchscreen display and powerful Intel Core i7-11700 processor.
 With 32 GB of RAM and 1 TB of hard disk space, you’ll have plenty of room to store your sketches and programs.

 The Surface Laptop Studio is a great choice for programming Arduino because it is lightweight and portable yet still has enough power to handle even the most complex programming tasks.
 Plus, the large touchscreen display makes it easy to see your code and make changes on the fly.
 And if you need more storage space or processing power, you can always upgrade the RAM or storage size later on.

 Razer Blade 15 Laptop